SM Spirituality Media

 Where the text appears in the index

-The Platform Sūtra itself is not in the index as a standalone translation — the Yampolsky scholarly edition and Red Pine's more recent translation remain the principal English-language access, and may eventually be ingested as items in their own right.
-What the index does carry is the corpus that transmits the Platform Sūtra's doctrine in twentieth-century English-language register.
-D. T. Suzuki's *An Introduction to Zen Buddhism* is the text in which the Platform Sūtra first reached a substantial Anglophone audience: Suzuki devotes extended sections to Huineng's verse, to the sudden doctrine the Tánjīng canonises, and to the formless precepts; his 1934 Manual and 1932 Studies in the Lankavatara Sutra surround the Platform reception in the same project.
-His *Manual of Zen Buddhism* is the working compendium of texts and images he assembled around the same canonical effort.
-Alan Watts's *The Way of Zen* carries Suzuki's reception of the Platform Sūtra into more discursive register: Watts is explicit that the sudden doctrine of Huineng — rather than the gradual-cultivation register of the Northern School the Tánjīng displaces — is what distinguishes the East Asian Chán and Japanese Zen lineages from the Indian Buddhist meditative inheritance they descend from.
-Shunryu Suzuki's *Zen Mind, Beginner's Mind* operates inside the Sōtō descendant of the Platform doctrine — the shikantaza of Dōgen is a thirteenth-century re-elaboration of Huineng's meditation-and-wisdom-as-one — and the talks reproduce the Tánjīng's operative move in plain English: the awakened nature is what is already sitting; the sitting is not the means to it.
-Kazuaki Tanahashi's *Zen and Nonduality* reads the Platform Sūtra's self-nature doctrine alongside the non-dual inheritance of Advaita Vedānta; his career as Dōgen's principal English translator gives the reading particular weight.
-Kaiten Nukariya's *The Religion of the Samurai* — a 1913 study still useful for its early Anglophone presentation of Chán doctrinal history — places the Platform Sūtra in the lineage chronology and treats Huineng's verse contest as the founding episode of the patriarchal school's self-understanding.
+The Platform Sūtra itself is not yet in the index as a standalone translation.
+The Yampolsky scholarly edition and Red Pine's more recent translation remain the main English-language access, and may be added as items later.
+What the index does carry is the body of work that transmits the Platform Sūtra's doctrine into twentieth-century English.
+D. T. Suzuki's *An Introduction to Zen Buddhism* is where the Platform Sūtra first reached a wide Anglophone audience.
+Suzuki gives extended attention to Huineng's verse, to the sudden doctrine the Tánjīng canonises, and to the formless precepts; his 1934 Manual and 1932 Studies in the Lankavatara Sutra belong to the same project.
+His *Manual of Zen Buddhism* is the working compendium of texts and images he gathered around that effort.
+Alan Watts's *The Way of Zen* carries Suzuki's reading into a more discursive style.
+Watts argues that Huineng's sudden doctrine, not the gradual-cultivation approach of the Northern School it displaces, is what sets the East Asian Chán and Japanese Zen§ lineages apart from the Indian Buddhist meditative tradition they grew from.
+Shunryu Suzuki's *Zen Mind, Beginner's Mind* works inside the Sōtō descendant of the Platform doctrine.
+The shikantaza§ of Dōgen§ is a thirteenth-century re-elaboration of Huineng's meditation-and-wisdom-as-one, and the talks put its core move in plain English: the awakened nature is what is already sitting, and the sitting is not a means to it.
+Kazuaki Tanahashi's *Zen and Nonduality* reads the Platform Sūtra's self-nature doctrine alongside the non-dual§ inheritance of Advaita Vedānta§; as Dōgen's principal English translator, his reading carries particular weight.
+Kaiten Nukariya's *The Religion of the Samurai*, a 1913 study still useful for its early Anglophone account of Chán doctrinal history, places the Platform Sūtra in the lineage chronology and treats Huineng's verse contest as the founding episode of the patriarchal school's self-understanding.

 What it isn't